-Q.1 Why didn’t the writer and his uncle think it wrong to outwith the grandfather’s violence and rigour?
+Q.1 Why didn’t the writer and his uncle think it wrong to outwit the grandfather’s violence and rigour?

 “My Grandfather”, a touching piece of prose by W.B.
 Yeats contains delicate memories of his childhood and sincere and thankful account of the glimpses of his grandfather.
 Yeats narrates that, despite all his admirations and alarms neither he nor his uncle thought it wrong to outwit (deceive) the violence or rigidity of his grandfather.
 He added that his grandfather’s innocence and lack of suspicion made easy for them to outwit his violence and rigor.